 In the book of John, Jesus prophesies his death several times and each time He tells the disciples He is doing this so that when it happens, they will believe.
 In John 16:33 He adds, “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”

-Jesus told them it was so they would believe.
+Jesus told them he was revealing the future so they would believe.
 Believe what?
 I think He wanted them to believe that He knows all things, controls all things, prepares us for all things.
 He shows this is true when He tells the disciples that He has overcome the world.
 They were to rest in His peace during trouble and know that it would be alright.

 Some seem to be taking these warning to mean we should stockpile food, water, and weapons.
 Run for the hills and take cover.
 It is, perhaps, wisdom to be prepared with the things that we need in an emergency.
 Hurricanes, earthquakes, and other disasters have proven this to be true.
 However, I believe the real direction is, “Brace yourself.”